zinggAI/zingg/README.md

 Zingg integrates different records of an entity like customer, supplier, product etc in same or disparate data sources.
 Zingg can be used for

-- Master Data Management - building unified and trusted views of customers and suppliers across multiple systems
+- Building unified and trusted views of customers and suppliers across multiple systems
 - Large Scale Entity Resolution for fraud and compliance
 - Deduplication and data quality
 - Identity Resolution
 - Integrating data silos during mergers and acquisitions
-- Reference Data Management
 - Data enrichment from external sources

 ## Key Zingg Concepts